AAdeleye/AdeleyeLoadTester/README.md

 - Make a buildable Docker image

 ## Running Example Code
 A dockerfile is used to run the  `generalPurposeHTTPS_LoadTest.py` file.
-This file can be modified to test a single url or multiple.
+This file can be modified to test a single url or multiple as well as save or print results.
 1. Testing a singel URL
    -   This line in the docerfile:
        ```